 Lead Teaching Fellows (LTFs) are experienced graduate student instructors who develop departmental workshops specific to the teaching and learning needs of their departments and can help support you and your peers in your teaching.
-Check the LTF calendar to see upcoming LTF events.
+Check the LTF directory to connect to an LTF in your department.

 Microteaching Practice Sessions

 Microteaching practice sessions are offered once a month and provide a venue for you and other instructors to practice your teaching with a small group of peers.
 Try out new tools and approaches, and receive immediate feedback from peers and a trained facilitator.
 Learn more.

 The CTL offers Mid-Course Reviews (MCRs) with trained peer consultants who can help solicit feedback from your students on what they find to be the most helpful and the most challenging aspects of your course.
 CTL Mid-Course Reviews are confidential, formative, and designed to support you in your teaching practices.
 Learn more.

 Teaching observations give you an opportunity to receive confidential feedback on your classroom instruction by a trained peer consultant graduate students.
 As you start out teaching at Columbia, sign up to be observed leading your lab or section.
 Learn more.